 When an artist transfers total legal control of his or her music career or personal affairs over to a manager or management group, this is known as giving someone the power of attorney.
 The bottom line is that the person who has power of attorney can sign contracts in your name, contracts that carry the full weight of law.
 This is no joke.

 Granting power of attorney allows your management to make financial and career-altering decisions that may or may not screw your life up beyond restoration.
 When you sign away your decision-making rights, business transactions can be conducted on your behalf without your consent or knowledge.
-In addition, an artist manager who has power of attorney over you can sign you to a record deal that makes you a virtual slave, and you are legally obligated to honor it or get your a$$ sued.
+In addition, an artist manager who has power of attorney over you.
+That means they can sign you to a record deal that makes you a virtual slave.
+And, you are legally obligated to honor that agreement or get your a$$ sued.

 Beware, there are a-million-and-one horror stories about bad management, don’t let your story be the one millionth and second.